aasiyahf/magic8ball/README.md

 # MagicEightBall

-This is a basic implementation of a popular kids toy - a magic eight ball!
+This is a basic implementation of a popular children's toy - a magic eight ball!
 You can visit the site [here](https://aasiyahf.github.io/magiceightball/)!

  <p align="center">